Guest post by Kayleigh Alexandra

 This content is popular with Instagram’s reading community and is perfect for your own author Instagram profile as well.
 Besides this, you could also share quotes from your favorite authors, photos of your writing room, even gifs and memes.
 These all make for a great Instagram author account that readers (and your target customers) will love.

-Embrace Hashtags to Make Yourself Part of the Conversation
+Make Yourself Part of the Conversation with Hashtags

 Just as words tie a story together, so do hashtags tie everything on Instagram together.
 Hashtags are how people start and join conversations online.
 They are used to help users find topics, accounts, and content they’re interested in.